pankaja-shree/vue-projects/applications/turnout/README.md

 * multiple routes based on authentication - sign in component, sign up component and main app - dash board
 * App.vue will hold the routers for switching btw pages
 * main.js handles the switching

+### Improvements

+Create an attendance “count” on each event card that keeps track of the number of users planning to go to an event.

+Create a like/dislike voting system to keep track of popular events.

+Integrate an API like the EventBrite api to load a list of real public events.